Matthew 22, "Render Unto Caesar", Correctly Understood

 by Gregory C. Allred, PhD

-The lesson of the coin is misunderstood because the context and most of the story is ignored.
-Let's look at the version in Matthew chapter 22, paying attention to the context and the details the author thought significant enough to include.
+Let's look at the version in Matthew chapter 22, paying attention to the details the author thought significant enough to include.
 (The bold emphasis is mine.)

 15 Then went the Pharisees, and took counsel how they might entangle him in his talk.